SystemsCyber/TruckCapeProjects/hardware/README.md

 ## Errata
 The rev 4 board calls for a B82134 Inductor, but that component is too big.
 Instead, use a B82131 Inductor.
 The Bill of Materials for v4 accurately reflects this change.

+The bottom silkscreen on the v4 PCB is mis labeled.
+It should match the schematic and have only 1 common supply (COM) and 4 open collector outputs (low-side switches).